ethiry99/HW3_PyPoll/README.md

 # Insert counting code

-### Breakdown of Votes and % of Total Votes by County in the Precint
+### Breakdown of Votes and % of Total Votes by County in the Precinct

 The breakdown of votes and percent of the total by county came out like: